 (Also, look for Sancerre or Pouilly-Fumé from France.
 Both are made with the Sauvignon Blanc grape.)

-This wine works well with seafood, chicken, pork, green vegetables and light colored cheeses because it is a light wine with a high-level of acidity.
-Just make sure to stay away from creamy sauces, which pairs better with a Chardonnay because it is a buttery, fuller wine.
+This wine works well with seafood, green vegetables, and light-colored cheeses because it is a light wine with a high level of acidity.
+Just make sure to stay away from creamy sauces, which pairs better with an oaked Chardonnay because it is a buttery, fuller wine.

 - Shrimp cocktail